-Our primary exploration efforts are in the African country of Madagascar, where democratic elections are planned for 2013.
+Our primary exploration efforts are in the African country of Madagascar, where democratic elections took place in 2013.

 Any adverse developments to the political situation in Madagascar could have a material effect on our Company's business, results of operations and financial condition.
-Democratic elections in Madagascar are planned for 2013, with the first round of the presidential election taking place on 25 October and the second round scheduled for 20 December, in accordance with the elections calendar jointly established between the UN and the Elections Commissions.
+Democratic elections in Madagascar occurred in 2013, with the first round of the presidential election taking place on October 25, 2013 and the second round occurring for December, 20, 2013 in accordance with the elections calendar jointly established between the UN and the Elections Commissions.
 To date, our Company has not experienced and disruptions or been placed under any constraints in our exploration efforts due to the political situation in Madagascar.
 Depending on future actions taken by the transitional government, or any future government, our Company's business operations could be impacted.

 A roadmap, designed by the Southern African Development Community, was signed by the various political factions on September 17, 2011, a government of national unity was formed during November 2011 and the transition parliament was re-structured to include opposition members.
 An independent elections commission was established in April 2012.
 The African Union has endorsed this roadmap.
-At the date of this report, the elections commission is expected to issue the results of the first round of presidential elections of October 25, 2013, where 33 candidates competed.
-Once endorsed by the special elections court, the two finalists will face off in the second-round of presidential elections, paired with parliamentary elections, and both set for December 20, 2013.
-The consequences of the outcome of these elections (or the further failure to hold them) may adversely affect our business plan and operations.
+Results of the presidential election were issued on January 17, 2014, with Mr. Hery Rajaonarimampianina winning the presidency.
+Legislatives results were proclaimed on February 6, 2014.
+Of 151 seats in the National Assembly, 4 districts will have to organize new elections.
+The African Union lifted its sanctions against Madagascar and the new President of the Republic attended the AU summit in Addis Ababa on January 30-31, 2014.
+The President must now name a prime minister, on the basis of a proposal from the new National Assembly, which is expected to convene on February 18, 2014.
+The consequences of the outcome of these elections (or delays in putting in place a new government) may adversely affect our business plan and operations.